-Barbers, hairdressers, and cosmetologists work mostly in a barbershop or salon, although some work in a spa, hotel, or resort.
-Some lease booth space in other people’s salons.
-A good number manage salons or open their own shop after several years of experience.
+Barbers, hairstylists, and cosmetologists work mostly in a barbershop or salon, although some work in a spa, hotel, or resort.
+Some lease booth space from a salon owner.
+Some manage salons or open their own shop after several years of experience.

-All states require barbers, hairdressers, and cosmetologists to be licensed.
+All states require barbers, hairstylists, and cosmetologists to be licensed.
 To qualify for a license, candidates are required to graduate from a state-approved barber or cosmetology program and pass an exam.

 Licenses, Certifications, and Registrations

 Barbers, hairstylists, and cosmetologists must obtain a license in order to work.
 Qualifications for a license vary by state, but generally, a person must meet state-specified minimum age requirements, have a high school diploma or equivalent, and have graduated from a state-licensed barber or cosmetology school.

 After graduating from a state-approved training program, students take a state licensing exam that includes a written test and, in some cases, a practical test of styling skills or an oral exam.

 In many states, cosmetology training may be credited toward a barbering license and vice versa, and a few states combine the two licenses.
 A fee usually is required to apply for a license, and continuing education units (CEUs) may be required with periodic license renewals.

-Some states have reciprocity agreements that allow licensed barbers and cosmetologists to get a license in another state without needing additional formal training, but such agreements are not common.
+Some states have reciprocity agreements that allow licensed barbers and cosmetologists to get a license in another state without needing additional formal training or state board testing, but such agreements are not common.
 Consequently, people who want to work in a particular state should review the laws of that state before entering a training program.

 Barbers, hairdressers, and cosmetologists typically have an interest in the Creating, Helping and Persuading interest areas, according to the Holland Code framework.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.